-- (a) All sides of a proposed NRI use adjacent to a Rural Village must comply with the following: - (i) All structures and outside activities must be located or screened from adjacent properties to avoid disturbance through glare, shading, noise, dirt or other nuisances or hazards; - (ii) No petroleum pumps or above ground petroleum storage may be closer than 30 feet from any street right-of-way; and - (iii) All development proposals within the Natural Resource Industrial district must include a plan, acceptable to the Department, that diagrams and explains how open areas will be maintained during and after construction to avoid sewage, drainage and dust nuisances to adjacent properties, uses, and critical areas.
-The plan must also demonstrate how existing easement rights or other property ownership interests in the property are protected. - (b) All open portions of any lot must have adequate grading and drainage consistent with the requirements of Chapter 14.32 SCC. - (c) Impacts of the use on the off-site road system must be mitigated, particularly with regard to the impacts of trucks on substandard roads between the site and the arterial system.
+(a) (a)-All sides of a proposed NRI use adjacent to a Rural Village shallmust comply with the following:

+- (i) (i)-All structures and outside activities shallmust be so located or screened from adjacent properties to avoid disturbance through glare, shading, noise, dirt or other nuisances or hazards; - (ii) (iii)-No petroleum pumps or above ground petroleum storage shallmay be closer than 30 feet from any street right-of-way; and - (iii) All development proposals within the Natural Resource Industrial district shallmust include a plan, which shall be reviewed by and acceptable to Planning and Development Services.
+This plan shall diagram and explainthe Department, that diagrams and explains how open areas shallwill be maintained during and after construction to avoid sewage, drainage and dust nuisances to adjacent properties, uses, and critical areas.
+The plan shallmust also demonstrate how existing easement rights or other property ownership interests in the property are protected. - (b) (b)-All open portions of any lot shallmust have adequate grading and drainage consistent with the requirements of Chapter 14.32 SCC. - (c) (c) Impacts of the use on the off-site road system shallmust be mitigated, particularly with regard to the impacts of trucks on substandard roads between the site and the arterial system.